-Meditation affects the spiritual, mental, and physical thus influencing persons’ decisions, desires, and actions.
-This ultimately leads to the recreation of an individuals’ character as a whole.
-There are power and science in meditation: the energy that is generated from head to toe; followed by a component of complex vibration; and the development of heat and light energy while in the process of meditation.
-All these are indications of meditations’ power when practiced correctly.
-There are three essential elements to fully engage oneself in a meditation process: Wisdom, knowledge, and understanding.
+Meditation affects the spiritual, mental, and physical, thus influencing persons’ decisions, desires, and actions.
+This ultimately leads to the recreation of an individual’s character.
+In addition, there are power and science in meditation: the energy generated from head to toe, followed by a component of complex vibration, and the development of heat and light energy during meditation.
+All these are indications of meditation’s power when practiced correctly.
+Three essential elements to fully engage oneself in a meditation process are wisdom, knowledge, and understanding.
 In addition, contemplation and mental exercises are necessary for the process to be perfected.
-Having control in administering the mind and body is a fundamental step or a preference to lead concentration your way.
+Finally, controlling the mind and body is a fundamental step or a preference to lead concentration your way.

 A healthy mind will have a healthy body.
 Healthy lungs will generate healthy breathing.
 Breathing controls the energy of the body during meditation.
-A clear mind will allow for clarity of thought thus block negative behavior and prevent past issues to interfere with the process.
-When an individual is physically relaxed the brain transmits the anticipated concentration more clearly and without any blockage.
-Concentration must be free of mental distress or agitation, fear or worries, no environmental interferences that would break meditational focus.
+A clear mind will allow for clarity of thought, thus blocking negative behavior and preventing past issues from interfering with the process.
+When an individual is physically relaxed, the brain transmits the anticipated concentration more clearly and without blockage.
+Concentration must be free of mental distress or agitation, fear or worries, and no environmental interferences that would break meditational focus.
 In addition, proper arrangement and position of the body are necessary.

 Review of Literature

 - Title, author, and credentials